netgroup-polito/frog4-sdn-do/use_cases/demo_itu/README.md

 ## Install applications on ONOS

-Inside the provided zip there are three scripts usefull to install ONOS applications needed for the demo.
+Inside the provided zip [](scripts/demo_scripts-onos.zip) there there are three scripts usefull to install ONOS applications needed for the demo.
 The NAT application should be installed only during the second step.

 ## Configuration